openCARP examples

 This example demonstrates how to compute local activation times (LATs) and action potential durations (APDs) of cells in a cardiac tissue

-Computing Laplace-Dirichlet maps provide an elegant tool for describing the distance between defined boundaries
+Computing Laplace-Dirichlet maps provide an elegant tool for describing the distance between defined boundaries.

 Parameter sweeps

-This example shows how to use polling files to sweep parameters
+This example shows how to use polling files to sweep parameters.

-Reentry induction
+Reentry induction protocols

-Reentry induction
+Reentry induction protocols

-This example shows the influence of different induction protocol on reentry initiation and maintenance
+This example shows the influence of different induction protocol on reentry initiation and maintenance.

 Visualization